‘Enough is enough’: MIAA director addressing bad behavior by student-athletes

-Bob Baldwin, the executive director of the Massachusetts Interscholastic Athletic Association, promised change following recent allegations of racism, hazing and sexual assault involving some high school athletes across the state.
+Bob Baldwin, the executive director of the Massachusetts Interscholastic Athletic Association, promised change following recent allegations of racism, hazing and sexual assault involving some high school athletes.

 “We have a problem and we have to deal with it,” he said.
 “Enough is enough.”